James Doyle

 J. W. was b.
 28 Apr 1874 and d.
 20 Aug.
 1901

 Although there are perhaps hundreds of Doyles, only so many of these fit the profile of our James Doyle because of his age.
-The James Doyle that we have identified as the closest fit came to the port of Philadelphia on the ship Saranak on 30 May, 1849.
-He may have come, possibly, from Limerick Co., Ireland with a possible brother or cousin Martin Doyle also on the same boat. [ship manifests of Phil., National Archives, WA, DC]
+The James Doyle (24 laborer from Ireland) that we have identified as the closest fit came to the port of Philadelphia on the ship Saranak on 30 May, 1849 from the port of Liverpool, England.
+He may have originally come from Limerick Co., Ireland with a possible brother or cousin Martin Doyle (25 laborer) also on the same boat.
+Only a few passengers away is Bridget Doyle also from Ireland (age 20 no occupation listed) [ship manifests of Phil., National Archives, WA, DC]

-James apparently had previously received the trade as a gardner while in Ireland and worked for a "Lady Massie".
+James apparently had previously received the trade as a gardener while in Ireland and worked for a "Lady Massie".

 "James William did not come directly to Smyth County.
 He peeled potatoes in New York. and very likely was in Washington County Virginia before coming to work for the Prestons of Seven Mile Ford.